-&lt;sup>1 Chen is with the International Monetary Fund; Ratnovski is with the European Central Bank; Tsai is with Zhejiang University in China.
+1 Chen is with the International Monetary Fund; Ratnovski is with the European Central Bank and International Monetary Fund; Tsai is with Zhejiang University in China.
 We thank James Daniel, Giovanni Dell'Ariccia, Divya Kirti, Gian-Maria Milesi-Ferretti, Maury Obstfeld, and Maria Soledad Martinez Peria for useful comments, and Hala Moussawi and Huy Nguyen for excellent research assistance.
 Contact: ychen2@imf.org, lev.ratnovski@ecb.int, pihant@zju.edu.cn.
+The views expressed in IMF Working Papers are those of the author(s) and do not necessarily represent the views of the IMF, its Executive Board, IMF management, or the European Central Bank.